A note on the $(\infty,n)$-category of cobordisms: Introduction

 In \cite{Lurie}, Lurie gave a short sketch of a definition of this $(\infty, n)$-category using complete $n$-fold Segal spaces as a model.
-Instead of using manifolds with corners and gluing them, his approach was to conversely use embedded closed (not necessarily compact) manifolds, following along the lines of \cite{GMTW, galatius06}, and to specify points where they are cut into bordisms of which the embedded manifold is a composition.
+Instead of using manifolds with corners and gluing them, his approach was to conversely use embedded closed (not necessarily compact) manifolds, following along the lines of \cite{GMTW, galatius06, BoekstedtMadsen}, and to specify points where they are cut into bordisms of which the embedded manifold is a composition.
 Whitney's embedding theorem ensures that every $n$-dimensional manifold $M$ can be embedded into some large enough vector space and suitable versions for manifolds with boundary can be adapted to obtain an embedding theorem for bordisms, see Section \ref{hocat}.
-Moreover, the rough idea behind the definition of the levels of $\PBord_n$ is that the $(k_1,\ldots,k_n)$-level of our $n$-fold Segal space $\PBord_n$ should be a classifying space for diffeomorphisms of in the $i$th direction $k_i$-fold composable $n$-bordisms.
+Moreover, the rough idea behind the definition of the $n$-fold Segal space is that it includes the data, for $k_1,\ldots, k_n$, of the classifying space for diffeomorphisms of, in the $i$th direction $k_i$-fold, composable $n$-bordisms.
 Lurie's idea was to use the fact that the space of embeddings of $M$ into $\R^\infty$ is contractible to justify the construction.

-Modifying this approach, the main goal of this note is to provide a detailed construction of such a $(\infty, n)$-category of bordisms, suitable for explicitly constructing an example of a fully extended $n$TFT, which will be the content of a subsequent paper \cite{CalaqueScheimbauer2}.
+Modifying this approach, the main goal of this note is to provide a detailed construction of such an $(\infty, n)$-category of bordisms, suitable for explicitly constructing an example of a fully extended $n$TFT, which will be the content of a subsequent paper \cite{CalaqueScheimbauer2}.
 As we explain in Section \ref{Lurie's vs}, Lurie's sketch does not lead to an $n$-fold Segal space, as the essential constancy condition is violated.
 In our Definition \ref{def PBord}, we propose a stronger condition on elements in the levels of the Segal space.
-We show that this indeed yields a $n$-fold Segal space $\PBord_n$.
-Its completion $\Bord_n$ defines an $(\infty, n)$-category of $n$-cobordisms and thus is a corrigendum to Lurie's $n$-fold simplicial space of bordisms from \cite{Lurie}.
+We show that this indeed yields an $n$-fold Segal space $\PBord_n$.
+Its completion $\Bord_n$ defines an $(\infty, n)$-category of $n$-bordisms and thus is a corrigendum to Lurie's $n$-fold simplicial space of bordisms from \cite{Lurie}.

 Furthermore, we endow it with a symmetric monoidal structure and also consider bordism categories with additional structure, e.g.~orientations and framings, which allows us, in Section \ref{TFT}, to rigorously define fully extended topological field theories.